gglessner/KafkaClient/README.md

 6. **Topic Offsets**: Current message positions for topics
 7. **Topic Configurations**: Topic-specific settings

-### Message Consumption Output
+### Message Subscription Output

-When consuming messages, the script displays:
+When subscribing to a topic, the script displays:

 ```
-Consuming messages from topic: my-topic
+Subscribing to topic: my-topic
-Press Ctrl+C to stop consuming
+Press Ctrl+C to stop reading
 --------------------------------------------------

 Message #1